I do think a carpenter needs a good hammer to bang in the nail.Oliver Reed

 PS: Here is an excellent article about the “Devolution of Axe Handles” that jives well with my research and experience, and the advice my grandfather gave me about making an axe handle 50+ years ago.

 If you have questions or would like to learn more about our tools, please use the questions form located immediately below.
 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google or incompetent facebook and so won’t sell, share, or profitably “misplace” your information.
-I swear it on a stack of bibles.
+Swear on a stack o’ bibles.

 Subsequent Posts in The Japanese Gennou & Handle Series

 - Part 3 – What is a Gennou?

 - Part 4 – The Varieties of Gennou: Kataguchi, Ryoguchi & Daruma

 - Part 6 – The Ergonomic Anaya